NNPDF/pineappl/docs/cli-tutorial.md

 which will be used together with the CLI.

-## Performing convolutions: `pineappl convolute`
+## `pineappl convolute`: Performing convolutions

-Now that you have a grid, perform a convolution with a PDF set:
+Now that you've got a grid, perform a convolution with a PDF set:

     pineappl convolute LHCB_WP_7TEV.pineappl.lz4 CT18NNLO

-We've chosen the default CT18 PDF set to use in this tutorial, because it's the easiest to type.
-If you get this error,
+We've chosen to use the default CT18 PDF set for this tutorial, because it's the easiest to type.
+If you get an error that reads

     error: Invalid value for '<PDFSETS>...': The PDF set `CT18NNLO` was not found

-install the PDF set in LHAPDF, or use a different PDF set—the numbers won't matter for the sake of the tutorial.
+install the PDF set with LHAPDF, or use a different PDF set—the numbers won't matter for the sake of the tutorial.
 If the command was successful, you should see the following output: